-Children and young people have healthy teeth
+Children and adolescents have healthier teeth

 Filed in News